Veolia Water Central: Lee Valley Water Company

+North Surrey Water

+North Surrey Water Company was formed in 1973 from four existing companies.

+The Norwood (Middlesex) Waterworks Company was authorised to supply water by the Norwood (Middlesex) Water Order 1878.

+The Sunningdale District Water Company was formed by the Sunningdale District Water Act 1877 (40 & 41 Vict. c. clxii).

+The Norwood and Sunningdale companies combined by the South West Suburban Water Act 1883 (46 & 47 Vict. c. cxlvii) into the South West Suburban Water Company.

+It absorbed the Woking and District Water Company by the North Surrey Water Order 1973 (SI 1973/1604), which renamed the company the North Surrey Water Company.

+Woking and District Water Company

+The Woking and District Water Company was founded as the Woking Water and Gas Company by the Woking Water and Gas Act 1881 (44 & 45 Vict. c. cxvi).

+The Woking and District Water Company absorbed the West Surrey Water Company by the Woking Water Order 1959 (SI 1959/1793).

+The West Surrey Water Company had been formed by the West Surrey Water Act 1869 (32 & 33 Vict. c. cxii) to supply water to Walton, Weybridge, Chertsey, Byfleet, Cobham, and Shepperton.

 Supply area

-The area served lay to the north and west of London, including parts of Hertfordshire, Bedfordshire, Buckinghamshire, Essex, Middlesex and Surrey.
+The area served lay to the north and west of London, including parts of Hertfordshire, Bedfordshire, Buckinghamshire, Essex and Surrey.

 The company depended heavily upon the local chalk aquifer for its supplies.
 Eventually due to a combination of lower than average rainfall and growing demand, the aquifer became depleted.
 This affected the environment as some watercourses become seasonal and domestic users were subject to drought restrictions, for the first time for many years.
 This may have been a contributing factor in the outbreak of Cryptosporidium parvum in March 1997 when Three Valleys had to ask 300,000 consumers in Hertfordshire and thousands more in the London boroughs of Harrow and Brent to boil water.
 The health warning also caused the closure of schools in affected areas.
 The source was never isolated though several water supply boreholes in the chalk aquifer between St Albans and Bushey contained the pathogen.